 Chef Art Smith’s Homecomin’ | The Landing

-Spearheaded by a local Floridian, former Disney cast member, and former personal chef for Oprah (yes, Chef Art Smith is all three), Homecomin’ is all about Florida-fresh, southern-inspired flavors.
-We like coming here for everything from Hush Puppy Benedict at brunch and Fried Chicken & Doughnuts for dinner to moonshine-based cocktails in adult-sized squeeze bottles.
+Spearheaded by a local Floridian, former Disney cast member, and former personal chef for Oprah (yes, celebrity chef Art Smith is all three), Homecomin’ is all about Florida-fresh southern cuisine.
+We like coming here for everything from Hush Puppy Benedict and Church Lady Deviled Eggs at brunch and Fried Chicken & Doughnuts for dinner to moonshine-based specialty cocktails in adult-sized squeeze bottles.
 Homecomin’ uses one table service dining credit on the Disney Dining Plan.

 The Edison | The Landing